 - 3 Over 40 Hours per week [WEEKLY][40|7.6]

 You can copy and paste these rates into Xero as Pay Items.

 Syncing Deputy And Xero

 First, please double-check that your employees' Pay Rates are set to Automatic.
-The option to do so if you are connected in your Location Settings, as shown in the "Before You Start" settings.
+The option to do so if you are connected in your Location Settings, as shown in "Before You Start".

 You can see which employees are connected to Xero from the People page, by clicking "Show Fields" at the top of the list, then "Pay Rates".

 Please select each employee with the Xero icon next to their name, then click "Bulk Actions" at the top right hand corner of the list and click "Sync with Xero".
 If one of the employees you have selected is not connected to Xero, this option will be greyed out.

 Please note that if you re-sync the rates, you will also need to unapprove and re-approve your timesheets for the new rates to apply.